Sep

 For many people, their residence or other real estate comprises the biggest part of an estate that normally would require probate to pass title.
 Texas law allows a slick trick to transfer title to real estate you own on your death without probate.

-The LBD can be used for all types of real estate interests, including mineral interests in Texas.
-(A number of other states have adopted this tool also, so it is possible that you can use it for such interests in other states, too.)
-If you have drawn up this deed prior to your death, you might be able to avoid probate entirely, if the rest of your assets pass by beneficiary or payable-on-death arrangements.
+The LBD or TODD can be used for all types of real estate interests, including mineral interests, in Texas.
+(A number of other states have also adopted this tool, so it is possible that you can use it for such interests in other states, too.)
+If you have drawn up one of these deeds prior to your death, you might be able to avoid probate entirely if the rest of your assets pass by beneficiary or payable-on-death arrangements.

-With this type of deed, you can name the beneficiaries you wish to receive real estate or mineral interests on your death.
+With these types of deeds, you can name the beneficiaries you wish to receive real estate or mineral interests on your death.
 They are called “remaindermen”.
 However, you retain all of the benefits of ownership of the property until your death.
-Texas law allows you even to retain the property tax homestead exemption on your home after the LBD transfer.
+Texas law allows you to retain the property tax homestead exemption on your home after the transfer.

-2. Referring to the recording information for the LBD,
+- Referring to the recording information for the LBD or TODD,

 Your Rights of Ownership Are Retained During Your Life

 The Lady Bird Deed, if drafted properly, allows you, as the owner of the “life estate” in the property, to mortgage, lease, or sell the property, change your beneficiaries, or even revoke the deed, without the consent of the remaindermen.
+(The TODD does require the consent of the remaindermen.)
 This unique special feature of the LBD is not recognized in all states, however, so out-of-state property may or may not be dealt with in this same manner.
 Your attorney will need to research whether this deed can be used in the same way in other states.

 Saves Time, Trouble, and Expense

-The Lady Bird Deed or Enhanced Life Estate Deed makes the transfer of title to your beneficiaries on your death much quicker.
-It may also eliminate the trouble and expense of probate to transfer title to real estate on your death.
+The LBD or TODD makes the transfer of title to your beneficiaries on your death much quicker.
+They may also eliminate the trouble and expense of probate to transfer title to real estate on your death.
 The expense savings can amount to thousands of dollars.

 Medicaid Qualification

-If you are in a situation in which you are applying for Medicaid benefits, the Lady Bird Deed or Enhanced Life Estate Deed may also be beneficial.
+If you are in a situation in which you are applying for Medicaid benefits, the LBD or TODD may also be beneficial.
 The value of your interest in the property (your life estate) will be much less than the full value of the property in calculating your eligibility for Medicaid.
-This may make the difference between qualifying and not qualifying or for how long you are disqualified from receiving benefits.
+This may make the difference between qualifying and not qualifying, or for how long you are disqualified from receiving benefits.

 Medicaid Lien Avoidance

 This can be a big benefit.
-If you received Medicaid assistance during your lifetime which has not been repaid, the federal government can place a lien on the property of your estate for the amount paid on your behalf.
-A major benefit of using an LBD and TODD is that it places the property beyond the reach of a Medicaid lien.
-Again, Texas law may be different on this point than other states.
+If you received Medicaid assistance during your lifetime, which has not been repaid, the federal government can place a lien on the property of your estate for the amount paid on your behalf.
+A major benefit of using an LBD or TODD is that it places the property beyond the reach of a Medicaid lien.
+Again, Texas law may differ on this point from that of other states.
 Also, Texas law on this issue could change in the future.
 You should consult with an attorney about whether this lien avoidance is still available.

-When To Consider Using The Lady Bird Deed Or Enhanced Life Estate Deed
+When To Consider Using The Lady Bird Deed Or Transfer On Death Deed

 You can use these forms of deeds at any time.
 You can take title to property with only the enhanced retained life estate when you first acquire property or change how the title is held to this form at any time prior to your death.
 I frequently explore the benefits of doing this whenever I visit with clients about their general estate planning.
-It has become a key tool in making the passage of real estate or minerals on your death as easy and inexpensive as possible.
-It is also beneficial for Medicaid aspects as well.
+It has become a key tool in Texas for making the passage of real estate or minerals on your death as easy and inexpensive as possible.
+This trick is also beneficial for Medicaid aspects.

 How To Get Started